 In an effort to reform the Department of Correction, the Council Member sponsored legislation to reform the city’s criminal justice system and decrease the culture of violence in city jails.
 Additionally, she for years has called on Mayor Bill de Blasio’s administration to remove 16- and 17-year-olds from Rikers Island, and believes more education and job opportunities must be available for at-risk youth.

-While the Council Member served the limited two-year term as Women’s Caucus Co-Chair, she worked to make the Caucus a truly influential voice in the City Council.
-Elizabeth spearheaded legislative changes that address equal pay and equal opportunity in the workplace, and pushes for all genders to be welcome in fields from the Fire Department to Fortune 500 companies.
-Additionally, Council Member Crowley led the successful fight in restoring millions of dollars to women’s healthcare services after the mayor’s administration threatened to make a detrimental budget cut.
+While the Elizabeth served the limited two-year term as Women’s Caucus Co-Chair, she worked to make the Caucus a truly influential voice in the City Council.
+She spearheaded legislative changes that address equal pay and equal opportunity in the workplace, and pushes for all genders to be welcome in fields from the Fire Department to Fortune 500 companies.
+Additionally, Elizabeth led the successful fight in restoring millions of dollars to women’s healthcare services after the mayor’s administration threatened to make a detrimental budget cut.

 Elizabeth is further committed to encouraging more female representation in the City Council, and is leading a cause alongside Speaker Melissa Mark-Viverito dedicated to increasing the number of women in the Council to 50 percent by the year 2021.

 Council Member Crowley also sits on the committees on Civil Service and Labor; Community Development; Cultural Affairs and Libraries; Mental Health, Developmental Disability, Alcoholism, Drug Abuse and Disability Services; and Women's Issues.

 Council Member Crowley received her B.A. in Restoration from SUNY Fashion Institute of Technology where she was a Presidential Scholar and graduated Magna Cum Laude.
 She also holds a M.S. in City and Regional Planning from Pratt Institute’s Graduate School of Architecture.